 Financing activities.
-The net cash provided by financing activities for the nine months ended September 30, 2017 reflects an increase of \$20.9 million compared to the nine months ended September 30, 2016.
-The increase was primarily related to the net proceeds of \$37.9 million from our follow-on offering in April 2017, offset by lower net proceeds of \$17.0 million from the sale of shares of common stock as part of the "at-the-market" offering in April 2017 compared to the sale of shares in September 2016.
+The net cash provided by financing activities for the nine months ended September 30, 2018, compared to the nine months ended September 30, 2017, reflects an increase of \$95.5 million primarily related to net proceeds of \$145.7 million from our follow-on offering in May 2018 as compared to net proceeds of \$37.9 million from our follow-on offering in April 2017 and net proceeds of \$14.4 million from the sale of shares of common stock in April 2017 as part of our "at-the-market" offering under the Sales Agreement.